-Chamaecyparis formosensis, first described by Ninzo Matsumura in 1901, in Botanical Magazine, Tokyo, vol. 15, is commonly known as Formosan or Taiwan red cypress; as well as "hong kuai " 紅檜 (red cypress) and 薄皮 (thin skin) in the Chinese language.
+Chamaecyparis formosensis, as described in 1901 by Ninzo Matsumura in 1901, in Botanical Magazine, Tokyo, vol. 15, is commonly known as Formosan or Taiwan red cypress; as well as "hong kuai " 紅檜 (red cypress) and 薄皮 (thin skin) in the Chinese language.
 The species name recognizes the island of Taiwan, formerly known as Formosa, where this conifer is endemic.

 Distribution.
 This species it native to Taiwan, where it grows in the central mountains at moderate to high altitudes of 3,200 to 9,200 feet (1,000 – 2,900 m) of elevation.
 It is threatened by habitat loss and over-cutting for its valuable timber.